wassname/discovering_latent_knowledge/mjc_notes.md

 - but in the representation engineering one, they use diff(hidden_states) to get std and direction.
 Then apply slightly differently?
 Still trying to work this out https://github.com/andyzoujm/representation-engineering
   - oh wait it looks like the same? https://github.com/wassname/representation-engineering/blob/acd14ab15f6d37710dd9a3b47caa2900ce5c2569/repe/rep_control_reading_vec.py#L64
   - and manually https://github.com/wassname/representation-engineering/blob/acd14ab15f6d37710dd9a3b47caa2900ce5c2569/examples/honesty/honesty_control_TQA.ipynb

+# 2023-12-16 21:06:50

+I need more small experiments I can verify

+Why do I need ranking AND SAE AND importance matrix AND intervention?

+Some haven't worked along:
+- ranking (maybe because dropout doesnt give enougth variation? or the variation is useless), it needs intervention, but intervention might work on it's own.
+And then all ranking does it possibly help avoid overfitting!
+- intervention... it's hard to find a good one.
+It's either too little to matter or too much and the model is incoherent, meaning it's a implausible intervention.
+Plus all my interventions so far have been for the word true, not true or deception.
+  - [ ] Try doing MMProbe with deception vs truth?
+  - [ ] Try SGD only on bias! trying to flip the probabilities on a large batch (can use grad accum)
+- SAE... no one has solved this.
+Maybe with an important matrix (which can come from an intervention)